kubos/kubos/docs/os-docs/logging.rst

 Log files are traditionally stored in ``/var/log``.

 ``/var/log`` has been set up as a symlink to ``/home/system/log``.
-This way log files are reside in permanent storage and will be preserved through OS upgrades.
+This way log files reside in permanent storage and will be preserved through OS upgrades.

 Messages written using the `daemon` facility will be routed to the appropriate log file in the ``/home/system/log/kubos`` folder.